cambiegroup/flowchem/docs/add_device/add_to_flowchem.md

         logger.info(command)  # This is in place of actual communication with the device
 ```

-Now if we run `flowchem ear.toml` again the server will start successfully and show the metadata info together with the
+If we run `flowchem ear.toml` again, the server will start successfully and show the metadata info together with the
 `start` and `stop` methods.

 ![](extendable_ear1.png)

 However, executing start and stop will not execute any code.
-For that we need to add some code in out `ExtendableEarMicrophone` to transform these calls into action.
+For that we need to add some code in out `ExtendableEarMicrophone` to transform these calls into actions.
 For example:
 ```python
 from flowchem.components.sensors.microphone import Microphone